jenkinsci/kubernetes-plugin/README.md

 * **inheritFrom** List of one or more pod templates to inherit from *(more details below)*.
 * **slaveConnectTimeout** Timeout in seconds for an agent to be online *(more details below)*.
 * **podRetention** Controls the behavior of keeping agent pods.
 Can be 'never()', 'onFailure()', 'always()', or 'default()' - if empty will default to deleting the pod after `activeDeadlineSeconds` has passed.
-* **activeDeadlineSeconds** If `podRetention` is set to 'never()' or 'onFailure()', pod is deleted after this deadline is passed.
+* **activeDeadlineSeconds** If `podRetention` is set to `never()` or `onFailure()`, the pod is deleted after this deadline is passed.
 * **idleMinutes** Allows the Pod to remain active for reuse until the configured number of minutes has passed since the last step was executed on it.
+Use this only when defining a pod template in the user interface.
-* **showRawYaml** Enable or disable the output of the raw Yaml file.
+* **showRawYaml** Enable or disable the output of the raw pod manifest.
 Defaults to `true`
 * **runAsUser** The user ID to run all containers in the pod as.
 * **runAsGroup** The group ID to run all containers in the pod as.
 * **hostNetwork** Use the hosts network.
 * **workspaceVolume** The type of volume to use for the workspace.
 Can be `emptyDirWorkspaceVolume` (default), `dynamicPVC()`, `hostPathWorkspaceVolume()`, `nfsWorkspaceVolume()`, or `persistentVolumeClaimWorkspaceVolume()`.

+### Container template configuration

-The `containerTemplate` is a template of container that will be added to the pod.
-Again, its configurable via the user interface or via pipeline and allows you to set the following fields:
+Container templates are part of pod.
+They can be configured via the user interface or in a pipeline and allow you to set the following fields:

 * **name** The name of the container.
 * **image** The image of the container.